Tuesday, November 26, 2013

 eight daughters, four sons.

-This would always change my look on life
+This would always change my look on

 always separate me from the crowd.